unreno/syryu/README.md

 and an appropriate command to ssh to this instance.

+NOTE: you will NEED to add the -X option to the ssh command for MatLab.

 When finished using this instance, running `sudo halt` will terminate it.
 You could also stop it from the web console.
 You will stop being billed and the end of the running hour.